HuyaneMatsu/hata/docs/topics/commands_v2.md

 If you set the prefix for example to `!`, you could call the command as `!ping`.

-You can setup the commands extension by passing `extensions='commands_v2'` to the client constructor.
+You can setup the commands extension by passing `extensions = 'commands_v2'` to the client constructor.
 The extension also required a `prefix`, so pass that as well.

 > Naming your bots might be important when using multiple ones, so in the examples it will be called `NekoBot` from